-The broader parameters of climate change strategy and action plan for Gilgit-Baltistan are framed in context of the unique ecosystem and environmental conditions of the region, and guided by the national policy framework as well as Pakistan's commitments under international agreements on climate change.
+The broader parameters of climate change strategy and action plan for Gilgit-Baltistan are framed in context of the unique geographical placement, demographics and environmental conditions of the region.
+They are guided by the national policy framework as well as Pakistan's commitments under international agreements on climate change.
 Following is a brief review of the applicable legal and policy frameworks.